colinsheppard/structs/README.md

 **Stacks**

 A stack is like a list but the manner in which elements are added and removed from the list is unique.
 To add elements, you "push" them onto the stack.
-At any time you can then "pop" the elements from the stack which simultaneously returns the last element to be pushed and removes that element from the stack..
+At any time you can then "pop" the elements from the stack which simultaneously returns the last element to be pushed and removes that element from the stack.
 Like a stack of dishes, you push new elements onto the top of the stack and you pop elements off the top, so last in is first out.

-This extension is powered by the [Joda Time API for Java](http://joda-time.sourceforge.net/), which has very sophisticated and comprehensive date/time facilities.
-A subset of these capabilities have been extended to NetLogo.
-The **time extension** makes it easy to convert string representations of dates and date/times to a **LogoTime** object which can then be used to do many common time manipulations such as incrementing the time by some amount (e.g. add 3.5 days to 2001-02-22 10:00 to get 2001-02-25 22:00).

 [back to top](#netlogo-structs-extension)